-The North American native basket flower (Centaurea americana) gets its name from the distinct pattern that forms on the base of the plant's inflorescence.
+The North American native basket flower (Centaurea americana) gets its name from the distinct pattern that forms on the base of the plant's inflorescence (stem attachment).
 It closely resembles the weave of a traditional basket.

 Typically reaching four feet in height, and sometimes even taller, basket flowers are showy, easy-to-grow, and versatile.
 They look great when grown in groups at the back of borders and are an ideal addition for cottage gardens or meadow settings.
-Many enthusiasts grow them for adding to attractive cut flower displays—even dried, they look impressive.
+Many enthusiasts grow them for their impressive appearance in cut flower displays—fresh or dried.
 It's also a bonus that they're rarely bothered by pests or disease.

 Perfect for nature-lovers, basket flowers are attractive to pollinators, including butterflies, bees, and hummingbirds.
 Their nectar is known for containing high quantities of amino acids and sugars, and the pollen is particularly protein-rich.